Ramon Torres National High School

-The Ramon Torres National High School (RTNHS) (Filipino: Pambansang Mataas na Paaralang Ramon Torres) is one of the 7 functioning public secondary schools of Bago.
-Located in Gen. Luna St., Brgy.
-Balingasag, Bago, it provides free secondary education for the people of the city and neighboring towns with focus on secondary basic education.
+The Ramon Torres National High School (RTNHS) (Filipino: Pambansang Mataas na Paaralang Ramon Torres) is one of seven public secondary schools in the city of Bago, in Negros Occidental, Philippines.

 History

-After almost sixty years of quality service to the public, Ramon Torres National High School has undergone an evolution of names.
-It was originally named Bago Junior High School then, Bago High School, Bago Community High School, and Bago City High School.
+Ramon Torres National High School was originally named Bago Junior High School then, Bago High School, Bago Community High School, and Bago City High School.

-With the implementation of Resolution No. 1310 series of 1977 passed by the Sanguniang Panlungsod of Bago and approved by the President of the Philippines Ferdinand E. Marcos, the school became Ramon Torres Memorial High School.
-The name of the school is a living legacy of its chief founder, ex-Senator Ramon Torres whose brilliant mind gave birth to the establishment of the school.
+With the implementation of Resolution No. 1310 series of 1977 passed by the Sanguniang Panlungsod of Bago and approved by Philippine President Ferdinand Marcos, the school was renamed Ramon Torres Memorial High School in honor of its chief founder, former Senator Ramon Torres, who had lobbied for its establishment in 1947 as Bago's first public high school.

-In July 1983, Ramon Torres Memorial High School was again converted by virtue of Batas Pambansa 411 entitled "An Act of Converting the Ramon Torres Memorial High School in the City of Bago, Province of Negros Occidental into a National High School to be known as the Ramon Torres National High School."
+In July 1983, Ramon Torres Memorial High School was again converted by virtue of Batas Pambansa 411 into the Ramon Torres National High School.

-There had been changes not only in the name but also in there Secondary Curriculum since the establishment of Ramon Torres National High School.
-The school started with the General Secondary Curriculum.
-In 1959, the general secondary (2-2) plan took effect.
-Department Order No. 20, s.
-1973 implemented the Revised Secondary Education Curriculum in 1973 and school year 1976 marked the implementation of the New Curriculum as Department Order No. 40.
-This program offers one elective in the second year and two in the third year and fourth year or a total of five electives which a student has to take aside from his regular load before he can graduate.

-The Secondary Education and Development Program (SEDP) or otherwise known as the National Secondary Education Curriculum was implemented in 1989, thus, school year 1991-1992 marked the end of the 1973 Revised Secondary Curriculum.

-From a simple vision, the school started with a population of 244 students, 124 boys and 120 girls in the school year 1947–1948.
-In its Silver Jubilee, the school had reached 2,285 students.

-As the school turned on its 50th year, it had a total population of 8,807 students, including its six extension schools: RT Dulao National High School, Rt Malingin National High School, RT Taloc National High School, RT Sagasa National High School, RT Ma-ao Sugar Central National High School, and RT Louisiana National High School.
+At the time it was established, the school had a population of 244 students, 124 boys and 120 girls in the school year 1947–1948.
+By 1972, the student population had reached 2,285 and by 1997, it had 8,807 students, including those in its six extension schools: RT Dulao National High School, Rt Malingin National High School, RT Taloc National High School, RT Sagasa National High School, RT Ma-ao Sugar Central National High School, and RT Louisiana National High School.